 To prepare the sauce, heat 1 Tbsp. olive oil in saucepan over medium heat.
 Sauté 1 c. of the onion and 3 cloves of garlic in oil for 5 - 7 minutes or until soft.

 Add dried chilies and sauté 3 minutes more.

-Stir in tomatoes and 2 cups of water.
-Season with salt and pepper, and simmer 10 to 15 minutes.
+Stir in tomatoes and water.
+Season with salt and pepper and simmer 10 - 15 minutes.
 Remove from heat, cool 5 minutes, then purée in blender or food processor until smooth.

-4. Spread tortillas on baking sheet.
+Spread tortillas on baking sheet.
 Warm 3 minutes in oven to soften.

-5. Spread 1 cup sauce over bottom of 13x9-inch baking dish.
+Spread 1 c. sauce over bottom of 13x9-in. baking dish.
 Divide cheese mixture among tortillas, and roll loosely.
 Place filled, rolled tortillas in baking dish.
-Top with remaining sauce, and sprinkle with remaining Monterey Jack cheese.
+Top with remaining sauce and sprinkle with remaining Monterey Jack cheese.

 Bake 15 - 20 minutes or until sauce is bubbly and cheese is melted.
 Sprinkle with cilantro before serving.